 Mom was an accomplished and creative cook, seamstress, artist, and hostess.
 She managed our family’s finances and was responsible for keeping track of all of the details of daily life.
 She loved to read and had a quick, sharp mind.
 Whatever our mom turned her attention to, she did well.

 When my sister and I were in elementary school, Mom enrolled in college and then became a kindergarten teacher.
 But she made sure that she was at home every day to greet us after school, where our ritual was to hang around the kitchen table with a snack and chat about our day.
 She was always interested in us.
-At 5:30, she repeated the ritual with our dad, this time in the living room with cocktails, carefully measured at one ounce per drink, no more than two drinks, ever.
+At 5:30, she repeated the ritual with our dad, this time in the living room with cocktails, carefully measured, no more than two drinks, ever.

 My mother was the last person I would ever have expected to be stricken with dementia.